Signing The Termination Letter & Release

 During a recent case at the Ontario Human Rights Tribunal (HRTO) however, we had an opportunity to invalidate a signed release and the accompanying termination letter.
 Even the HRTO opined that this was a rare ruling, indeed.

-In 2015, our client Becki Ann Plaskitt, was involved in a serious motorcycle accident.
+In 2015, we represented a client who was involved in a serious motorcycle accident.
 As a result, she sustained multiple injuries, including trauma to her brain.
-Not only did the ongoing pain impact her cognitive functions with reduced ability to focus and concentrate, she also experienced fatigue, Post-Traumatic Stress Disorder, anxiety and depression.
+Not only did the ongoing pain impact her cognitive functions with reduced ability to focus and concentrate, but she also experienced fatigue, Post-Traumatic Stress Disorder, anxiety and depression.

-They presented Ms. Plaskitt with a termination letter, offering eight weeks of salary and benefits continuation, in exchange for a signed release.
+They presented her with a termination letter, offering eight weeks of salary and benefits continuation, in exchange for a signed release.
 She complied, signed the release and left the workplace, but wisely contacted us right away for counsel on her situation.

 Invalidating a Signed Release